rhystmorgan/Emurgo/EmurgoProject/specificationforimprovements.md

 - The program will create a list of moves based on the given strategies and it will calculate plays based on the `count` and `length` of the `strategy`
 - If the `count` goes above the `length` the program will deduct `length` from `count` and use this as the index for the `strategy`
 - This will allow games to go on for ANY specified number of `rounds` without running out of moves

+- V2 Implementation:
+    I was unable to get the indexing to work effectively within the allotted time, so I have set the initial moves calculation to 2n ^ 2 * p

+    this means the length of the initial set of moves will take the intial set from the players name, then multiply it by (2* number of Rounds) ^2

+    This will create a 36 * 4 length list of Moves predefined (for a 4 letter name) meaning it would be practiacally impossible for the program to run out of moves in any given game.

 ---